IBM/yaso-tsa/README.md

  (3) New!
 The TSA-MD dataset, described [here](./TSA-MD/README.md).

+ (4) New!
+Domain labels added to the YASO evaluation datast, see the [changelog](./CHANGELOG.md#2022-jul-18) for details.

 ## Usage

 **Data**: Some of the sentences annotated in YASO are taken from other datasets that cannot be re-distributed in clear text.
 To obtain the original texts please follow the instructions [here](yaso_tsa/data/README.md).